top of page

 Disclaimer

-Links to any translation services on HACM web pages are provided as a free service offered by anindependent translation company.
+Links to any translation services on HACM web pages are provided as a free service offered by an independent translation company.
 HACM is not liable for any inappropriate or inaccurate translationsprovided by this service.
 Please use at your own discretion.

 bottom of page